 Joanne has been training for many years and has continued to grow and develop in both physical skill and mental attitude.
 Starting initially to support her children when they first joined, she has continued to train and got more and more involved with the club and its classes.
 Working with children as a day job it was a natural progression for her to get involved in the coaching team.
 Her calm and focused approach helps both children and adults to learn Karate.

 Sensei Ben Gingell

 Ben has been training in Karate since 2005, starting as a way to loose weight and ease recover after a series of big operations.
-Ben likes to make sure students of all ages understand the finer points of Kata (forms) to help them perfom better.
-He also likes to help develope speed and power in students techniques, while remaining focused.
+Ben likes to make sure students of all ages understand the finer points of Kata (forms) to help them perform better.
+He also likes to help develop speed and power in students techniques, while remaining focused.